bluescarni/tanuki/doc/simple_interface.rst

 .. literalinclude:: ../tutorial/simple_interface.cpp
    :language: c++
-   :lines: 14-20
+   :lines: 14-19

-In addition to the destructor, we now have the pure virtual member function ``void foo() const``.
 Here is the declaration of a tanuki implementation for this interface:

 .. literalinclude:: ../tutorial/simple_interface.cpp
    :language: c++